-Following deblurring of every blur intensity level of each dataset, we perform the same VPR analysis to get a clear comparison of the impacts of deblurring across blur and scene variation.
-For adaptive deblurring, the Laplacian variance is used as a blur detection stage due to its simplicity and lightweight application \cite{drones5040121}.
+We then perform the same VPR analysis to get a clear comparison of the impacts of deblurring across blur and scene variation.
+We evaluate VPR performance using the Area Under Curve (AUC) of Precision-Recall curves.
+A higher AUC indicates stronger performance, reflecting consistent retrieval of relevant images with minimal false positives, whereas a lower AUC implies difficulty maintaining high precision and recall simultaneously.
+For VPR methods, we follow the setup shared by the authors, while deblurring is applied to the raw benchmark images to ensure an unbiased evaluation of VPR performance.
+Adaptive deblurring employs Laplacian variance for blur detection due to its simplicity and efficiency \cite{drones5040121}.
+Empirical tests revealed a wide variance gap between sharp and severely blurred images (L$>$40), and results confirm deblurring is only significant with frequent, high blur intensities.
+Consequently, fixed thresholds of 50 for the shuffled \casMX{} dataset and 200 for the shuffled \guaMX{} and \luzMX{} datasets achieved near-perfect classification of such blurred frames.